AdamikHQ/adamik-mcp-server/test/README.md

 ### 2. `test-dev.js`

 Tests the server directly from TypeScript source using the official MCP library.
-Note: Due to stdin/stdout handling differences, this may not work reliably.
+Note: Due to the stdin/stdout handling issues described above, this may not show responses.

 ```
 npm run test:dev